-At the end of Fiscal Year 2011 (“FY 2011”), the combined assets of the Police Officers’, Firefighters’ and the Teachers’ retirement funds (“the Fund”) were valued at $4.5 billion, which is an increase of approximately $200 million after the payment of all member benefits and administrative expenses.
-During FY 2011, the Fund generated a gross return of 2.9%, outperforming the Total Portfolio Benchmark by 0.8%.
-The outperformance was driven by the Fund’s Absolute Return and Private Equity investments.
-Since its inception in October 1982, the Fund has outperformed the 7.0% actuarial return target by 1.9% every year, before the deduction of management fees.
+At the end of Fiscal Year 2012 (“FY 2012”), the combined assets of the Police Officers’, Firefighters’ and the Teachers’ retirement funds (“the Fund”) were valued at $5.2 billion, a net increase of approximately $700 million after the payment ofall member benefits and administrative expenses.
+During FY 2012, the Fund generated a gross return of 14.5%, outperforming the Policy Benchmark by 0.5%.
+Since its inception in October 1982, the Fund has underperformed the Policy Benchmark, but exceeded the actuarial return target of 6.5%, returning an annualized 9.1% for the 30 years since its inception.

 Global Market Review

 During fiscal year 2012, global markets experienced massive swings in investor sentiment and unusually high levels of market volatility.
 After a dramatic sell-off during the third quarter of 2011, equity markets posted very strong results in the final quarter of 2011 and the first quarter of 2012.
 Most major markets experienced double-digit returns over this six-month period.
 The forceful actions of the European Central Bank (ECB), which lowered interest rates in late 2011 and initiated two rounds of its Long Term Refinancing Operation (LTRO) in early 2012, apparently reversed investors’ prior pessimism about the lack of economic growth across the globe and the continued financial crisis in Europe.

 This six-month period recovery was followed by another setback in the second quarter of 2012, when investors once again turned pessimistic on the political and economic viability of the Eurozone.
 In addition, growing concerns around the condition of banks in Spain weighed heavily on markets.